 "Just noticeable differences" (JNDs) tell you whether a given animal is likely to be able to distinguish two colours (or levels of luminance) under ideal viewing conditions (see above).
-To calculate colour or luminance JND differences open the results .CSV file containing your cone-catch results (so it's in the "Results" window of ImageJ) and go: Plugins> Multispectral Imaging>Data Analysis>Calculate colour JNDs (see Image 30).
+To calculate colour or luminance JND differences open the results .CSV file containing your cone-catch results (so it's in the "Results" window of ImageJ) and go: Plugins> Multispectral Imaging>Data Analysis>Colour JND Difference Calculator for colour (see Image 33), or Luminance JND Difference Calculator for luminance.
 This calculation uses the common log-transformed model, and should only be used for photopic (daytime) vision with plenty of light (Siddiqi et al., 2004; Vorobyev and Osorio, 1998).
+Low light (mesopic at twilight and scotopic at night) vision is different, when the quantal nature of photons starts to create more noise.
 This tool only compares the mean colour values for each region you have measured.
-If there are lots of very different colours in those regions this method is not suitable.
 If the sample you are measuring has lots of discrete colours then these regions should be measured in different ROIs, or an image quantisation method should be used.
+Although, three will be a viewing distance at which any discrete colours will blend into each-other.